Skip to main content

 This exercise is used to maintain or improve your leg strength and specifically targets the muscles on the side of your hips.
 To perform this exercise:

-• Stand tall and hold onto a chair or wall for stability.
+• Stand upright and hold onto a chair or wall for stability.

 • Start by bringing both feet together.